mcallester/MetaC/README.txt

-McC is a C extension supporting the symbolic programming features of Lisp and the interactive programming environment of scripting languages such as Python.
+MetaC is a C extension providing the symbolic programming features of Lisp and the interactive programming environment of scripting languages such as Python.

-The fundamental language features of interest are pattern matching\footnote{Pattern matching is not a feature of Lisp but is easily implemented given backquote and computed macros}, backquote and computed macros.
+The fundamental language features of interest are pattern matching, backquote and computed macros.
 Pattern matching is familiar in many languages.
+Although it is not provided by default in Lisp, it is readily implemented in Lisp using computed macros.
 Backquote is a generalization of Lisp quotation supporting the insertion of computed values into the quoted expression.
 Backquote will be familiar to those versed in writing Lisp computed macros.
 Pattern matching and backquote together allow one to express rewriting.
 To rewrite an expression ones used pattern matching to bind variables to parts of the expression and uses backquote to construct an expression using the values of the bound variables.
-Computed macros allow arbitrary source code (Lisp code in the case of Lisp) to be used in computing the expansion of a macro.
+Computed macros allow arbitrary source language computation to be used in computing the expansion of a macro.
 Computed macros should be viewed as compilers.
 A computed macro can do sophisticated type inference or data-flow analysis as part of macro expansion.

 Packages of computed macros are often used as compilers for sophisticated languages.
 However, given that one is writing a compiler, C is a preferable target language.
-Experience with Lisp indicates that for computed macros to work smoothly it is important that the source language be the same as the target language.
+For computed macros to work smoothly it is important that the source language be the same as the target language.
 The target language should be C.

 It is not obvious how to implement light weight quotation for C.
 Parsing C is complex.
 We bypass the syntactic complexity of C by